 Dr. rer. nat. habil.
 Stefan Bosse: Researcher & Lecturer, Bremen, Germany

-Visiting Professor (W3 Representation) at University of Koblenz-Landau, Faculty Computer Science, Koblenz
+Interim Professor (W3 Representation) at University of Koblenz-Landau, Faculty Computer Science, Koblenz

 Privatdozent (PD) at University of Bremen, Dept. of Mathematics & Computer Science